Mte90/Simple-Invoice-Manager/README.md

 - Backup zip (can be used with cron or browser)

 #Bug to be fixed
-- Fix activy indicator or find an alternative
+- Nothing for the moment

 #Roadmap
 - MySQL Support optionable ?? (for make it the file save.php,delete.php and lib/function.php need to be edit)